micahkepe/blog/content/tmux-config/index.md

   xargs tmux switch-client -t
 ```

+The long list of options to `fzf`

 > **Note**: I define I the script in a separate file because my Treesitter
 > highlighting always goes haywire with the quote escaping and it is easier to
 > just define the script separate and just specify the script path for `tmux`
 > using the `-E` flag for `display-popup`.

-{{ gif(
+{{ responsive(
-sources=["change-me"],
-width=80,
-caption="change-me"
+src="./assets/session-fzf.png",
+alt="Using fzf to fuzzy-find sessions in a display"
+caption="Using fzf to fuzzy-find sessions in a display"
 )}}

 ---

 ## `tpm` Package Manager

-- This is up to you if you don't care about the extra overhead of a package
+If you don't care about the extra overhead of a package manager, I would
-  manager
+recommend [`tpm`](https://github.com/tmux-plugins/tpm) for the extra
+configuration and aesthetic options it allows.
+However, it is perfectly fine to
-- Perfectly fine to stop with the suggestions above and stick with `tmux` by
+stop with the suggestions above and stick with `tmux` by itself and skip the
-  itself, but I like the aesthetic enhancements and I keep my plugins minimal to
-  avoid dependency lasagna with my setup
+rest of this section.
+I do limit myself to a very limit set of plugins to keep
+my dependencies minimal.

 ### Setting Up `tpm`